hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 - <units us = "Nss = Suction Specific Speed" metric = "S = Suction Specific Speed"/>
 - n = Rotational speed, in revolutions per minute
-- Q' = flow rate per impeller eye *OR* total flow rate for single suction impellers *OR* one half total flow rate for double suction impellers, <units us = "in US gallons per minute" metric = "in cubic meters per second"/>
+- Q' = flow rate per impeller eye <units us = "in US gallons per minute" metric = "in cubic meters per second"/>
+    - =total flow rate for single suction impellers
+    - =one half total flow rate for double suction impellers,
 - NPSH3 = Net positive suctions head required in feet that will cause the total head (or first stage head of multistage pumps) to be reduced by 3%

-Suction specific speed derived using cubic meters per second and meters, multiplied by a factor of 51.6, is equal to suction specific speed derived using US gallons per minute and feet.
-The US customary symbol N<sub>SS</sub> is sometimes used to designate suction specific speed.
+When converting suction specific speed values between the US and metric convention, 51.6 is the conversion factor ( 51.6 x S  = Nss )
 The user is cautioned to check carefully the basis of calculation of specific speed and suction specific speed before making any comparisons because there are subtle but significant differences in methods used throughout industry and in related textbooks and literature.
+For more information on the suction specific speed definition refer to <a href="https://estore.pumps.org/Standards/Rotodynamic/NomenclaturePDF.aspx" target="_blank">ANSI/HI 14.1-14.2 – Rotodynamic Pumps for Nomenclature and Definitions</a>.

 ![](stable-window.png "")